serversinc/tugboat/README.md

 - `TUGBOAT_SECRET_KEY`: The secret key for authenticating requests to the agent
 - `TUGBOAT_PHONE_HOME_INTERVAL`: The interval at which the agent will send a heartbeat to your server.
 - `TUGBOAT_PHONE_HOME_URL`: The URL to which the agent will send a heartbeat.
+- `DOCKER_PLATFORM`: The platform on which the agent is running, leave empty for Linux.
+Only needed for local development or windows platforms.

 ## Contributing